-Before you start writing your business blog, it's important to know what's trending and what's not – and to know how to find bloggers worth monitoring and engaging.
-Use these 4 steps to dive into the blogging conversation and give your own following a kick-start!
+Before you start writing your business blog, it's powerful to know what's trending and what's not – and to know how to find bloggers worth monitoring and engaging.
+Use these four steps for diving into the blogging conversation and giving your own following a kick-start!

-Another great resource for finding popular bloggers is Bloggeries.com.
-This website reviews and tracks the most influential blogs by industry/category, and allows users to publicly rate the blogs, giving others more information about the value the writing provides.
-And if you’re still looking for a few more ideas, we suggest following some marketing blogs!
-You can never have enough insight into what’s happening on the B2B marketing landscape.
+Another excellent resource for finding popular bloggers is tools like Fiver or Writers Access.
+These websites review and track the most influential blogs by industry/category and allow users to publicly rate the blogs, giving others more information about the value the writing provides.

 Once you've subscribed to some industry blogs and their respective social media channels, you should be able to determine which ones appeal to you and are most relevant to your business.
-Choose 5-10 bloggers to actively follow and regularly check out the conversations they are having with their followers.
+Choose 5-10 bloggers to follow actively and regularly check out their conversations with their followers.

-Once you've narrowed down your target blogs, it's important to recognize what makes them interesting and successful.
+Once you've narrowed down your target blogs, it's essential to recognize what makes them exciting and successful.
 Why is their readership high?
 And what are people saying about them?
-Digging into what makes these blogs tick will help you when building your own strategy.
-We recommend reading from their blogs once per week (depending on how often they publish), and checking in on their social media channels 1-2 times per week.
+Digging into what makes these blogs tick will help you when building your strategy.
+We recommend reading from their blogs once per week (depending on how often they publish) and checking in on their social media channels 1-2 times per week for new posts.